-2.21 CAR AND COUNTERWEIGHT BUFFERS
+2.16 CAR BUFFERS

-A. Provide buffer(s) for each cartlift and each counterweight.
-Securely fasten buffers and supports to the pit channels and in the alignment with striker plates on cartlift and counterweight.
-Each installed buffer must have a permanently attached metal plate indicating its stroke and load rating.
+A. Provide spring buffer(s) for each cartlift.
+Securely fasten buffers and supports to the pit channels and in the alignment with striker plates on cartlift.
+Each installed buffers must have a permanently attached metal plate indicating its stroke and load rating.
 Buffer anchorage must not puncture pit waterproofing.